epic-gateway/dev-test-environment/roles/egw/README.md

     pfc_gue_port_max: 6000 - port range upper bound for GUE tunnel allocation
     pfc_instance_name: "egw" - pfc instance name

-> Note: Vagrand adds 'pfc_remote_path' to the hosts PATH.
+> Note: Vagrant adds 'pfc_remote_path' to the hosts PATH.
 It will overwrite original /etc/environment, ATM it contains only PATH, but could possibly cause a troube in the future.

 Dependencies
 ------------